James Baggott has been to test the latest incarnation of Audi's tech-laden A8. What's it like? Let him explain.

 What's it like to drive?

-Optional all-wheel steering is well worth speccing, as it reduces the turning circle by 1.1 metres – making the A8 as manoeuvrable as the smaller A4.
+Continuing the clever new technology theme, the A8 boasts a host of innovations designed to improve its ride and handling.
+Optional dynamic all-wheel steering is definitely worth specifying as it reduces the turning circle by 1.1 metres – that's the same as the far smaller A4.

 How does it look?